Homemade Dish Soap Recipes

 My belief is that people not only want to save some money, if possible, but also to get away from many of the unnatural ingredients that are found in commercial dishwashing liquids today.

 This includes being made from petroleum products, which are a non-renewable resource, and also because many commercial soaps are also now antibacterial, meaning they contain chemicals to kill bacteria.
-That doesn't sound too bad until you learn these bacteria are beginning to get antibiotic resistance from these overuse of these chemicals.

 Below are some recipes for making your own dishwashing liquid, which contain natural ingredients and can still smell good while you wash your dishes.